Las Vegas Raiders vs. Chicago Bears NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Over/under insights

-- Las Vegas has combined with its opponents to score more than 44.5 points just twice this season.
+- Las Vegas and its opponents have scored at least 45 points -- this matchup's over/under -- only two times this year.

-- Chicago's games have gone over 44.5 points in just one opportunity this season.
+- Chicago's games have gone over 45 points in only one opportunity this season.

-- Sunday's total is 2.5 points higher than the combined 42 PPG average of the two teams.
+- The combined points per game average of the two teams, 42, is three points fewer than Sunday's over/under.

-- The 47.8 points per game these two squads have allowed to opponents this season are 3.3 more than the 44.5 total in this contest.
+- These two squads surrender a combined 47.8 points per game, 2.8 more than this contest's over/under.

-- Raiders games this season feature an average total of 48.5 points, a number 4.0 points higher than Sunday's over/under.
+- The average total in Raiders games this season is 48.5, 3.5 points more than Sunday's over/under of 45.

 Raiders stats and trends